 Previous specification changes were discussed by the specifications review subcommittee.
-The subcommittee concluded that, in conformity with previous actions starting with the 2010 crop, the use of only UV inhibitor stabilized PE film bags are required and continued use of non UV stabilized PE film bags is disallowed once existing stocks are depleted.
-The specifications review committee then reaffirmed the following policy: bale packaging materials carried over from the previous year, which were eligible for packaging 2009-crop cotton, may be used to package the current -crop of cotton.
+The specifications review committee reaffirmed the following policy: bale packaging materials carried over from the previous year, which were eligible for packaging during the 2014-marketing year cotton, may be used to package the current marketing year's cotton.